Google Summer of Code 2020🔗

 - Take a look at the list of ideas.
 You can have you own idea added by posting it in the Features category

-- Come up with project that you're interested in and discuss it in Development category
+- Come up with project that you're interested in and discuss it in Features category

 - Write a first draft and get someone to review it